ajduberstein/ajduberstein.github.io/_posts/2013-07-11-Excel-Shortcuts.md

 - **Removing duplicates**: Go to Data >> Sort &amp; Filter >> Advanced, select "Filter the List, in place," and copy the results to another location.
 - "Filtering by color" is one of many bizarre options Excel offers.

-##Filters and Removing Duplicates
+##Text to Columns
-- Text-to-Columns will replace a delimited cell of information with a bunch of fields in separate rows and columns.
+- Text to Columns will replace a delimited cell of information with a bunch of fields in separate rows and columns.
 Go to Data >> Text to Columns.